gsa-oes/office-of-evaluation-sciences/_projects/1737-vaccine-report-cards.md

 There was no significant difference in compliance rates between treatment and control schools at the end of the school year, six months after the first report card was sent.

-<i>To verify the upload date of our Analysis Plan, <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/1737-vaccine-report-cards-plan.pdf">click here</a>.</i>
+Verify the upload date of our Analysis Plan <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/1737-vaccine-report-cards-plan.pdf">on GitHub</a>.

-<i> Related Publication</i>
+<i> Related publication:</i>
 <br>
-Jessica Leight and Elana Safran. <a href="https://journal-bpa.org/index.php/jbpa/article/view/55">Increasing immunization compliance among schools and day care centers: Evidence from a randomized controlled trial.</a> Journal of Behavioral Public Administration 2, no. 2 (2019).
+Jessica Leight and Elana Safran. <a href="https://journal-bpa.org/index.php/jbpa/article/view/55">Increasing immunization compliance among schools and day care centers: Evidence from a randomized controlled trial.</a> <i>Journal of Behavioral Public Administration 2</i>, no. 2 (2019).